Thai Massage has developed into many styles. What are the differences, and which one is right for you? And where do you get the information to decide?

 And that’s without blending Thai Massage with any other modalities.
 In the process of practicing and teaching Thai Massage for over 20 years, I have developed my own style as well.

-Which Thai Massage style is best for you?
+Which style of Thai Massage style is best for you?

 So what style should you choose as an aspiring Thai Massage practitioner?
 This depends on mostly 4 factors:

 - Which teacher do you resonate with?
-You will be most inspired if your teacher can bring the techniques alive for you.
+Choose a teacher who can not only teach you techniques but who can inspire you and who can bring the techniques alive for you.

 - Which style works for you and your body?
-For example, if you study a very rigid style which relies on a lot of thumb pressure work, but your thumbs cannot handle it, then this is not the best choice for you.
+For example, if you study a very rigid style that relies on a lot of thumb pressure work, but your thumbs cannot handle it, then this would not be the best choice for you.

 Is there such a thing as a better style?